marklar/fowles/README.md

 ### Fetch by videoIds

-To fetch by videoIds, run this command:
+To start Fowles, run this command:

-    > lein run -m fowles.fetch.core
+    > lein run

-It uses the configuration file: `config/fetch_cfg.json`.
+It uses the configuration file: `config/fetch.json`.

-If you're using files for providing input and collecting output, that's all you need to run.
-However, if you're using clients for input and output, you need to start those as well.
+You'll also need to start the input/output servers.
 For example, in three different terminal windows, run the following:

 The ventilator:

-    > python py/video_id_ventilator.py
+    > python py/ids_ventilator.py

 The results sink:

-    > python py/video_sink.py
+    > python py/results_sink.py

 The failures sink:

-    > python py/failure_sink.py
+    > python py/failures_sink.py

 You can start the processes in any order.
 (It's like magic!)

-# IGNORE EVERYTHING AFTER THIS...

-### Search by Query

-To search by queries, run this command:

-    > lein run -m fowles.search.query.core

-(At the time of this writing, it doesn't work with producers and consumers, only files.)

-It uses the configuration file: `config/search_query_cfg.json`.

-### Search by Topic

-To search by topic, run this command:

-    > lein run -m fowles.search.topic.core

-(At the time of this writing, it doesn't work with producers and consumers, only files.)

-It uses the configuration file: `config/search_topic_cfg.json`.